 Because of its theoretical relevance, we further examined expertise \times WMC interaction by computing Bayes factors.
 We fitted the full model with expertise \times WMC interaction and compared it to the model without interaction (with the main effects of expertise and WMC included).
-The results showed that the model without interaction is 11.75 as likely as the model with interaction, given the observed data.
+The results showed that the model without interaction, given the observed data.
 This is strong evidence against the expertise \times WMC interaction.